College is an investment in the rest of your life.

 The Free Application for Federal Student Aid (FAFSA) becomes available each year on October 1st.
 Eligible students must complete the FAFSA to be considered for need-based assistance or federal loans.
 Drake’s priority deadline for completing the FAFSA is March 1 (preceding the upcoming year of enrollment).
 The FAFSA must be completed for each year the student wishes to apply for need-based aid or federal loans.

-If you or your family has special circumstances that are impacting your ability to pay for college, you can report them on the Special Circumstance Form, 2020-2021.
+If you or your family has special circumstances that are impacting your ability to pay for college, you can report them on Drake's Special Circumstances Form, available here.
 This form should be completed when the FAFSA is submitted, or whenever the situation becomes known.
 Be sure to include all supporting documentation when submitting this form.

 After need-based awarding begins, students will receive their financial aid awards notification.
 Offers of financial aid to prospective students will be honored until May 1st (The National Candidates Reply Date) or three weeks from the date of the award notice—whichever is later.
 Students must submit a Tuition Deposit to indicate their intention to enroll at Drake and to secure their offer of financial aid.